Connect to Your Customers

 Kotori’s experience was similar—she had too many systems to manage.
 Client data was hard to find and update in all the correct places.
 She ended up spending more time working on routine data management tasks than she did solving client problems.
 Here’s what her desk looked like!

 They were both thrilled to learn that Financial Services Cloud eliminates those siloed systems.
 It stores all customer information in one place.
 That solves Kotori and Bob’s biggest problem.

 Connect to Your Customers in a Whole New Way

 Using rich client profiles, Kotori can see how a client’s family, business connections, and financial data connect.
-These profiles show all a client’s accounts in one place.
+These profiles show all of a client’s accounts in one place.
 They even display household information, including family members and business professionals.
 Understanding a household makes it easier for Kotori to understand and meet her clients’ needs.